 Our sumptuous long table lunch will feature food grown at Fat Pig Farm in Glazier’s Bay, the home of chef Matthew Evans, former restaurant reviewer and presenter of the SBS show Gourmet Farmer.
 The show is filmed at the farm and between courses we’ll tour the 70-acre mixed farm which has a 1.7-acre market garden, rare Wessex saddleback pigs, beef cattle, beehives, fruit orchard and micro-dairy.
 (Overnight Hobart) BL

-Day 3: Monday 31 January, Hobart – Russell Falls – Collinsvale – MONA – Hobart
+Day 3: Monday 30 January, Hobart – Richmond – Collinsvale – MONA – Hobart

-We then travel to a private garden at Collinsvale, situated in the foothills of Mount Wellington and only 25 minutes from Hobart.
+We then travel to a private garden at Collinsvale, situated in the foothills of Mount Wellington.
 At an elevation of 350m above sea level it is in a picturesque valley with panoramic mountain views.
 Once apple orchards, Janette and Jason Good started with a blank canvas over 18 years ago and have transformed this private garden into over an acre of English cottage style garden with many twisting paths, arbours, ponds and a stream.
 It is truly seasonal with a wide array of plants and trees.
 There are also lots of animals to enjoy, including chickens, ducks, a pony and donkey.
 Certainly a garden to relax in and take in the fresh air.
 Here we will have a delightful lunch in the garden.

 This afternoon we travel to the Berriedale Peninsula and the Museum of Old and New Art (MONA), an art museum that is the antithesis of the traditional gallery.
 It was created to be shocking, educational and entertaining with the confronting themes of passion, death and decay explored in unflinching detail.
 The controversial artworks are all from the private collections of David Walsh, a mathematician and art collector who made his money perfecting algorithms that let him beat casinos and bookies at their own game.